 Compared to the United States, there is little infrastructure or services to accommodate individuals with disabilities.
 However, Peace Corps staff will work with Volunteers with disabilities to support them in training, housing, job sites, or other areas to enable them to serve safely and effectively.

 Possible Issues for Volunteer Couples

-Traditional beliefs are still rampant in Malawian villages, despite the influence of other religions.
-Topics like witchcraft, magic, curses, traditional medicine, and initiation ceremonies are almost sure to come up during your service.
+Traditional religious beliefs are also practiced in Malawian villages.
+Topics like witchcraft, magic, curses, traditional medicine, and initiation ceremonies will likely come up during your service.
 This can be a great opportunity for cultural exchange.

 Possible Issues for 50+ Volunteers

-Older Volunteers may find their age an asset in-country and will often have access to individuals and insights that are not available to younger Volunteers.
-However, Pre-Service Training can be particularly stressful for older trainees, whose lifelong learning styles and habits may or may not lend themselves to the techniques used.
-A 50+ individual may be the only older person in a group of Volunteers and initially may not feel part of the group.
-Some 50+ Volunteers may find it difficult to adapt to a lack of structure and clarity in their role after having worked for many years in a very structured and demanding job, or they may find it exhausting to seek approval and permission for things like travel.
-More than younger Volunteers, older Volunteers may want to consider assigning power of attorney to someone in the States to deal with financial matters.
+Volunteers over the age of 50 may find their age an asset in Malawi culture, aiding their ability to integrate with co-workers, parents, elders, and village leadership.
+However, pre-service training can be stressful for older trainees, whose learning styles may or may not lend themselves to the contemporary teaching techniques used.
+Some 50+ Volunteers may find it difficult to adapt to the Peace Corps context after having worked for many years in a very structured job, or they may find it frustrating to seek approval and permission for things like travel.